-Entering into a brand new decade offers up the rare chance to reflect on the state of our industry, what’s going well, what’s changing and what’s to come in marketing.
-We should also take the opportunity to look back and consider some of the lessons provided in just the previous year.
-In that spirit (and just because it’s fun!) here’s a look back at some of the best marketing campaigns of 2019 and what made them stand out.
-There’s sure to be helpful tips here for every marketer and content creator looking for inspiration in 2020.
+Marketing campaigns are fun to draw inspiration from.
+Some of 2021’s marketing campaigns were great examples of the state of our industry, what’s going well, what’s changing, and what’s to come in marketing.
+Why not take the opportunity to look back and consider some of the lessons provided by campaigns last year?
+In that spirit (and just because it’s fun!), here’s a look back at some of the best marketing campaigns of 2021 and what made them stand out.
+There are sure to be helpful tips here for every marketer and content creator looking for inspiration in 2022.

-The Takeaway: A good marketing campaign not only shows how the company is solving a problem, but it also influences emotions and makes the target audience feel good.
+The Takeaway: A good marketing campaign not only shows how the company is solving a problem but it also influences viewers’ emotions and makes the target audience feel good.

 The Takeaway: Not everything has to be overdone to grab attention.
 Simplicity can go a long way in generating buzz as long as the marketing campaign remains true to the brand’s identity.